thewindsofwinter/anima/README.md

 immunohistochemically stained neuron images.
 This repository replaces thewindsofwinter/neural-analysis as a more permanent location for software storage as it is being developed.

+The following [paper](https://www.pnas.org/content/118/51/e2021265118) utilizes ANIMA for analysis of neurodegeneration in brain images of mice.

 ## Notes
 Since its primary development in the summer of 2019, this Image Analysis Engine has been improved steadily.
 Unfortunately, documentation has not quite kept up with the improvements, which I seek to fix in the near-future.
 Please let me know